elevasyncsolutions-jpg/awesome-blockchain-rust/README.md

   Framework for permissionless, modular interoperability.
 The offchain clients are written in Rust, as well as the smart contracts for Solana VM and CosmWasm.

 ## Virtual Machines
+- [Bithoven](https://github.com/ChrisCho-H/bithoven) - A High-Level, Imperative Language for Bitcoin Smart Contracts, featuring an LR(1) parser with static analysis for compile-time safety.
 - [CKB-VM](https://github.com/nervosnetwork/ckb-vm).
   RISC-V virtual machine.
 - [CosmWasm](https://github.com/CosmWasm/cosmwasm).